The GED® Test is hard because it is very time-pressured. But if you prepare with good resources, the GED is quite easy.

-One of the main mistakes that lead to not passing the GED is that test takers are spending too much time just on one question so they’ll end up not being able to make it through the entire test.
+One of the main mistakes that lead to not passing the GED is that test-takers are spending too much time just on one question so they’ll end up not being able to make it through the entire test.

 The Test-Taking Strategies pathway is about smart tricks that will help you to answer questions when you don’t know the correct answer.

-So it’s essential that you’re aware of your weak and strong points so you’ll be able to concentrate on learning these fields.
+So it’s essential that you’re aware of your weak and strong points, so you’ll be able to concentrate on learning these fields.

 Therefore, you really should take a lot of practice tests.
 These practice tests help identify your weak points.
 The scores are signals to you and indicate what you master and on which subject matter you need to focus.

-You don’t want just to score your test and move on.
+You don’t want to just score your test and move on.
 Your score is a signal to you; it shows you which topics you should concentrate on most.

-- It sounds cheesy but it’s true: You have to believe in yourself
+- It sounds cheesy, but it’s true: You have to believe in yourself

 GED Testing Service holds all the rights reserved to GED and the GED Ready practice test.